Sampling two-dimensional isometric tensor network states: Two-dimensional tensor network states

 and correlation coefficients represented as a tensor network with connectivity reflecting the two-dimensional lattice.
 A possible form of such tensor network is the projected entangled pair state (PEPS)~\cite{Verstraete2004, Orus2014} where the coefficient tensor in \eqref{eq:state_2d} is expressed as

 Here each $A_j$ is, in general, a tensor with 5 legs and 4 neighbors, and edges connecting tensors indicate contractions (traces) over the corresponding virtual indices in the tensor network diagram.
 For simplicity, we have left off the physical index labels $\sigma_{ij}$ on the right-hand side, as they can be inferred by the tensor label $A_{ij}$.
-Algorithms involving PEPS \eqref{eq:peps} are computationally expensive.
-Exact computation of even basic quantities, such as the norm of the PEPS (or marginal probability distributions which require similar tensor contractions), have computational cost that scales exponentially in the virtual bond-dimension.
-Typically, such quantities are computed approximately with algorithms that scale with large powers of the PEPS bond-dimension $\chi$, e.g., $\chi^{10}$.